huggingface/accelerate/README.md

 You should use 🤗 Accelerate when you want to easily run your training scripts in a distributed environment without having to renounce full control over your training loop.
 This is not a high-level framework above PyTorch, just a thin wrapper so you don't have to learn a new library, In fact the whole API of 🤗 Accelerate is in one class, the `Accelerator` object.

-## Why shouldn't use 🤗 Accelerate?
+## Why shouldn't I use 🤗 Accelerate?

 You shouldn't use 🤗 Accelerate if you don't want to write a training loop yourself.
 There are plenty of high-level libraries above PyTorch that will offer you that, 🤗 Accelerate is not one of them.